 - Attendances during all hours of the course are mandatory. - Class participation and completion of in-class exercises (50% of final grade) - Submission of both written assignments (50% of final grade) - Please also refer to the Code of Academic Conduct (http://sja.ucdavis.edu/files/cac.pdf)

 ASSIGNMENTS

 For Class 1

-• (Optional) Read Downey's Chapters 1.
+- Read "The Trust Equation" by David Maister et al (on Canvas) - (Optional) Read Downey's Chapters 1.

 Between Class 1 and Class 2